mawngo/go-batch/README.md

 		processor.Put(ctx, 1)
 	}
 	// Remember to close the running processor before your application stopped.
-	// Closing will force the processor to process the left-over item,
+	// Closing will force the processor to process the left-over items.
-	// any item added after closing is not guarantee to be processed. if err := processor.Close(ctx); err != nil {
+	// Any item added after closing is not guaranteed to be processed. if err := processor.Close(ctx); err != nil {
 		panic(err)
 	}